Kuree/kratos/README.rst

    pip install kratos

-Pre-built wheels support all Python 3.6+ on Linux and Windows, and 3.7 on OSX.
+Pre-built wheels support all Python 3.6+ on Linux, Windows, and OSX.
 To build it from scratch, you need a ``C++17`` compatible compiler, such as ``g++-8`` or ``clang-8``.

 Documentation and Examples